 The Jewish Community Foundation offers scholarship awards from the Hecht Family Memorial College Scholarship Fund to outstanding Jewish high school seniors to help fund the college freshman year.
 Awards are based on financial need, academic performance and community service.
-Applicants are required to be residents of the Milwaukee metropolitan area.
+Applicants must be residents of the Milwaukee metropolitan area.
 For students beginning their freshmen year in the Fall of 2018, applications will be due on March 21st, 2018.
-Winners for the 2017-2018 year will be announced on our Facebook Page in June 2017 and in the July edition of the Wisconsin Jewish Chronicle.
+Winners for the 2018-2019 school year will be announced on our Facebook Page in June 2018 and in the July edition of the Wisconsin Jewish Chronicle.
 Learn more about the Hecht Family Memorial College Scholarship Fund, or contact Jen Vettrus at 414-390-5722 with questions.
-Applications for the 2018-2019 school year will be available in December 2017.
+Online applications for the 2018-2019 school year will go live on Monday, November 27, 2017.

 The Jewish Community Foundation awards scholarships to young people to attend recognized Jewish summer overnight camps and to attend summer programs in Israel, based on financial need.
-Applications were due February 15, 2018.
+Applications are due February 15, 2018.
 Applications for the summer of 2018 can be filled out online.
 Contact Tzipi Altman-Shafer at 414-963-2718 with questions.

 The Milwaukee Jewish Federation has partnered with the Foundation for Jewish Camp to provide grants and introductory rates for first-time campers at Jewish overnight camps.
 The One Happy Camper program provides grants up to $1000.
 Learn more about One Happy Camper.
 Contact Anna Goldstein at 414-390-5733 with questions.

-Greater Milwaukee residents ages 18-29 are invited to apply for funding for a semester or year in Israel from the Sarah B. and Louis M. Kesselman Israel Program Scholarship Fund, a fund of the Jewish Community Foundation, the endowment development program of the Milwaukee Jewish Federation.
-Applications are due February 15, 2018 for programs between March 1, 2017 and March 31, 2018.
+Greater Milwaukee residents ages 18-30 are invited to apply for funding for a semester or year in Israel from the Sarah B. and Louis M. Kesselman Israel Program Scholarship Fund, a fund of the Jewish Community Foundation, the endowment development program of the Milwaukee Jewish Federation.
+Applications are due February 15, 2018 for programs between March 1, 2018 and March 31, 2019.
 Learn more about the Sarah B. and Louis M. Kesselman Israel Program Scholarship Fund.
 Contact Allison Hayden at 414-390-5724 with questions.
 Applications for 2018-2019 can be filled out online.